grantjenks/blue/README.rst

   quoted strings for docstrings; it just looks better to us!
 For all other strings, ``blue`` defaults to single quoted strings.

+* ``blue`` defaults to line lengths of 79 characters.
+Nearly every project creates a pyproject.toml just to change this one setting so making it consistent with PEP 8 seems relatively harmless.

 We are `accumulating <https://github.com/grantjenks/blue/issues/2>`_ a list of other deviations we are considering.
 As we decide to implement any particular suggestion, we'll turn those into individual issues and tackle them